-The Master Plan has four specific recommendations regarding Belward Farm:

-- Preserve views of the farmstead, to the extent practicable, from Darnestown Road and residential neighborhoods to the south and west, consistent with other Master Plan objectives for this site. - Step new buildings down to 60 feet (four stories) adjacent to the Belward Farm. - Use the site, including the house and barns, for recreational, educational, social, or cultural uses that complement the community and new development. - Preserve open space and mature trees surrounding the farmstead.
+The Master Plan has several specific recommendations regarding Belward Farm including: 1) preserve views of the farmstead, to the extent practicable, from Darnestown Road and residential neighborhoods to the south and west, consistent with other Master Plan objectives for this site and 2) preserve open space and mature trees surrounding the farmstead.
 Retain an environmental setting large enough to convey the agricultural character of the historic resource, between 10 and 12 acres.

-The Project proposes to maintain significant views of the Farm with the construction of the new medical office building.
+The Project will not impact the Belward Farm Master Plan Site and will_maintain significant views of the Farm with the construction of the new medical office building.
 The Project's garden areas on the west of the building and pedestrian pathways create an appropriate transition between the building and the Belward farmhouse and outbuildings and offer views into the adjacent historic environmental setting.
-The expansion of the Belward Farm tract will occur under future applications.